Leasing vs. Buying Equipment: What To Consider

 Leasing can be a great choice for small business owners looking to obtain equipment.
 To determine if it’s right for your business, consider creating forecasts.
 To do this, you can alter the inputs for various scenarios to see how your model will react.

 When you use several scenarios for your model, you’ll be in a better position when obtaining funds.
 Plus, you’ll understand the terms and can structure the arrangement to suit your business needs.

 One helpful tool for making calculations is a lease vs. buy calculator.
 If you have experience with using spreadsheets, you could set up the calculations yourself, or you can simply use an online tool.

 Frequently Asked Questions

 Is it possible to break a lease agreement?

-Aren’t there new accounting rules for leases?
+Are there new accounting rules for leases?

 The new rules require all publicly-traded companies to record their operating leases on their balance sheets as liabilities.
-Private companies need to start in 2020.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.